hologramber/hologramber.github.io/content/bytes/2017-10-01-japanese-mecab/index.md

 tags: ["archive", "project", "japanese"]
 draft: false
 ---
 In English, words are separated by spaces, which makes word tokenization very easy -- just split the sentence on whitespace, e.g. string.split() in Python.
 Japanese sentences rarely involve such a convenient word delimiter, so tokenizing on words requires an extra step.
-This a quick introduction to word tokenization of Japanese sentences using Python and [MeCab](https://taku910.github.io/mecab/).
+This is a quick introduction to word tokenization of Japanese sentences using Python and [MeCab](https://taku910.github.io/mecab/).
 These instructions apply to the Linux command line; if you're using MacOS, I suggest looking at [Homebrew Package Manager](https://brew.sh/) (use <code>brew</code> instead of <code>apt-get</code>), and for Windows, the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about).

 [MeCab](https://taku910.github.io/mecab/) is an open source morphological analysis engine that uses [conditional random fields](http://repository.upenn.edu/cgi/viewcontent.cgi?article=1162&context=cis_papers) to build probabilistic models for parameter estimation.
 If you’re curious about the technical details or advantages over HMMs/MEMMs/stochastic grammars, check out the linked paper.